apache/nifi/nifi-docker/dockerhub/README.md

       -e SINGLE_USER_CREDENTIALS_PASSWORD=ctsBtRBKHRAx69EqUghvvgEvjnaLjFEB \
       apache/nifi:latest

-Please note that the password must be 12 chars minimmum, or a new one will be generated (see above to find it in the logs) See `secure.sh` and `start.sh` scripts for supported environment variables.
+Please note that the password must be 12 characters minimum, otherwise NiFi will generate a random username and password.
+See `secure.sh` and `start.sh` scripts for supported environment variables.

 ### Standalone Instance secured with HTTPS and Mutual TLS Authentication